FLAME University

 BIO

 Dr. Rajan has published numerous research papers in reputed national and international journals and has presented her work at several conferences.
-She is an active member of various professional organizations, including the National Positive Psychology Association (NPPA), the International Positive Psychology Association (IPPA), the International Congress of Psychology (ICP), the National Academy of Psychology (NAOP), and the Indian Academy of Applied Psychology (IAAP).
-She is a highly motivated and dedicated individual who is committed to advancing the field of psychology through her research and teaching.
+She is an active member of various international and national professional organizations, including the American Psychological Association (APA), the International Positive Psychology Association (IPPA), the National Positive Psychology Association (NPPA), the International Congress of Psychology (ICP), the National Academy of Psychology (NAOP), and the Indian Academy of Applied Psychology (IAAP).
+She is a highly motivated and dedicated individual committed to advancing the field of psychology through her research and teaching.

 In her free time, Dr. Rajan enjoys singing, reading, and traveling.